-Listed below is basic criteria that victims and witnesses must observe when entering the lineup facility:
+Listed below are basic criteria that all must observe when entering the lineup facility:

 What happens next?

 When your lineup is ready, you will be escorted into the line-up room.
-The detective in charge, an Assistant District Attorney and a defense attorney will also be in the room.
-Their role is to observe the lineup to insure that it is conducted in the appropriate legal way for all parties involved.
+The detective in charge, an Assistant District Attorney, and a defense attorney will also be in the room.
+Their role is to observe the lineup to ensure that it is conducted in accordance with the law and established procedures for the protection of all parties involved.

 What will I see in the lineup room?

 You will be seated facing a glass-enclosed area.
 Before the lineup begins, you will be instructed not to say anything until asked to do so by the detective.
 THIS IS IMPORTANT.
-Six people will be standing behind the brightly lit glass.
-Each person will be identified to you by number from one to six.
+Six people will be standing behind the glass in a brightly lit area.
+Each person will be identified to you by a number from one to six.
 You will be given ample opportunity to observe them.
-The glass is a one way glass so YOU CANNOT BE SEEN by the people in the lineup.
+The glass is one-way glass so the people in the lineup CANNOT SEE YOU.
 After you have a chance to observe all of the people in the lineup, the detective in charge will ask you several questions.
 You should answer truthfully.

 What happens after the lineup?

-***You are still required to attend the preliminary hearing, regardless of whether you identified anyone in the lineup unless instructed otherwise by the District Attorney's Office***
+***You are still required to attend all court hearings for which you receive a subpoena, regardless of whether you identified anyone in the lineup, unless instructed otherwise by the District Attorney's Office***